captainzero93/security_harden_linux/README.md

 ### Module Development:

-Create custom modules by adding to script:
+Create custom modules by adding to the script:

 ```bash
 module_custom_security() {